Sah8shnu/Customer_Churn_Prediction/README.md

 ## Objectives

-* what customer churn is and contributing factors to it
+* What customer churn is and contributing factors to it
 * Perform data cleaning and exploratory data analysis
 * Visualize customer behavior and churn patterns
 * Train and evaluate predictive machine learning models